KxSystems/javakdb/README.md

 Latest release can be downloaded [here](https://github.com/KxSystems/javakdb/releases).
 The github master branch will contain the latest development version for testing prior to release (may contain planned major version changes).

+Releases are also available from the Maven Central Repo, at [https://central.sonatype.com/namespace/com.kx](https://central.sonatype.com/namespace/com.kx).
+A guide to integrating with your build system can be found [here](https://central.sonatype.org/consume/).

 ## Documentation

 :point_right: Documentation is in the [`docs`](docs/README.md) folder.